Award Guidelines

 • Salary of the principal investigator or co-applicant

-• Costs for use of the applicant’s normal lab space/facilities at the institution (e.g. rent, provision of utilities like heat and water)
+• Costs for use of the applicant’s normal lab space/facilities at the institution (e.g., rent, provision of utilities like heat and water, etc.)

 • Contributions from the institution that are administrative in nature and occur over the normal progression and development of a research program

 The value of a course release should be calculated based on actual cost to the institution.
-The nature of all in-kind sources must be described in the application and acceptance of the contribution as a valid source of leverage rests at the discretion of ResearchNB.
-In-kind contributions from industry partners should be described in detail in the ResearchNB application and letter of support from the partner, showing how the value of the contribution was determined and how it contributes directly to the project described in the application.
+The nature of all in-kind sources must be described in the application.
+Acceptance of the contribution as a valid source of leverage rests at the discretion of ResearchNB.
+In-kind contributions from industry partners should be described in detail in the ResearchNB application via a letter of support from the partner, articulating how the value of the contribution was determined and how it contributes directly to the project described in the application.

 Expenses